cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

     size: 1Gi
 ```

+!!!
+Warning
     CloudNativePG supports another way to customize the behavior of the
     `initdb` invocation, using the `options` subsection.
 However, given that there
     are options that can break the behavior of the operator (such as `--auth` or
     `-d`), this technique is deprecated and will be removed from future versions of
     the API.

 You can also specify a custom list of queries that will be executed
 once, just after the database is created and configured.
 These queries will